Tips for using Subcontractors in Chile

 Mining companies will take this very seriously so it is important that your subcontractors are adhering to these standards as they will be watched and sanctioned if found not to be complying.

 - Always put in place a subcontracting agreement.

 - Request every month the subcontractor provide proof of payment for salary and social security.

 - Always make use of the sanctions imposed by the subcontracting agreement if employment obligations are not met.

 - The services/outsourcing/subcontracting agreement between companies, is ruled by private law.

 - Companies must ensure the subcontractors and their employees have written employment agreements.

-Ax Legal is a legal and business advisory firm that works with foreign companies in Latin America.
+Ax Legal is an advisory firm that works with foreign companies in Latin America.
 Our team of legal and commercial advisors have a distinguished track record of helping foreign technology and services companies to grow and operate in Latin America.
 Over the years, we have worked with starts up, mid-size businesses, and publicly listed companies.
-The one common factor that connects are clients is that they are leaders in their field, providing innovative technologies and services to the industrial sectors.
+The one common factor that connects our clients is that they are leaders in their field, providing innovative technologies and services to the industrial sectors.

 To better understand how we can support you in the Region, please contact Cody Mcfarlane at firstname.lastname@example.org